SmithWillSuffice/ohanga-pai/content/questions/1_basic_ohangapai.md

 Governments can refuse to type in those numbers.
 Then the bond holders are defrauded, the governments defaults.
 *Why would a government choose to voluntarily default on such debt obligations?*
-There is no *good* reason other than to either, (i) defend a gold supply (inapplicable today post Breton-Woods), or (ii) defend a desired exchange rate.
+There is no *good* reason other than to either, (i) defend a gold supply (inapplicable today post Breton-Woods), or (ii) defend a desired exchange rate (inapplicable to NZ since 1985).

 But otherwise post-Keynesians are very close to MMT in all other respects on macroeconomics.